Alframtor/alframtor.github.io/src/content/blog/NGS.md

 ##### 5. Functional annotation

-The obtained variants were annotated using SnpEff, which provides:
+The obtained variants were annotated using **SnpEff**, which provides:
 - Prediction of the effect on genes and proteins.
 - Classification by impact (High, Moderate, Low, Modifier).
 - Functional classes in coding regions (missense, silent, nonsense, etc.).